 The DOC High-Rise Material Hoist can be used in large steel and concrete construction in conjunction with our DOC Retractable Loading Platforms, or alternatively used in wood construction using the DOC Material Basket.

 Whether installing in steel or concrete construction, installation is simple, and a whole system can usually be installed within a day.
 Decks can be placed on sequential floors for complete access, or spread out to the most essential levels, and move upward with the building as construction progresses.

 The DOC Material Hoist can be installed on either the roof or inner floor of a high-rise construction building.
-For roof-mount configurations, counterweights are added to the rear section of the DOC Material Hoist which simply weight the rear end of the hoist down without permanent fixture to the building.
+For roof-mount configurations, counterweights are added to the rear section of the DOC Material Hoist which weigh the rear end of the hoist down without permanent fixture to the building.

 For inner-floor installation, the rear of the DOC Material Hoist is held in place by a series of shore posts wedged between the ceiling and rear outside rails of the hoist.
 This method is very safe and versatile, allowing our hoist to be installed in a variety of construction types.
 The DOC Material Hoist can be installed with the resident tower crane, or lifted into position using a suitable mobile crane from the ground.